farmera/sare_grant/study_methods.md

 site, and final results.
 Here we set the stage for what follows and describe some of the challenges faced in gathering these data.

 A challenge for this project relates to its being essentially a 'two-headed' endeavor.
 On the one hand, we want to investigate low cost methods in aerial photography.
-This desire is motivated by a general interest in the subject along with the firm belief that aerial methods in general are under-utilized by farmers themselves in agriculture.
+This desire is motivated by an interest in the subject along with the firm belief that aerial methods in general are under-utilized by farmers themselves in agriculture.

 Throughout our study we were guided by two empirical questions not directly related to the flight method or the